bnina-ayoub/Packet-Tracer-IoT-Projects/README.md

 # IoT Programming and Networking Projects

+The projects in this repository were created using the Cisco Packet Tracer simulator provided by cisco.
+Packet Tracer is a free, easy-to-use tool that allows you to simulate networks and devices.
+You can use Packet Tracer to create your projects because it is a great way to learn about IoT programming and networking without having to use real hardware.

 * Creating a simple network
 * Connecting to a Home Gateway and Monitoring Network
 * Adding IoT devices to the Network